mikaelvesavuori/multicloud-serverless-canary/README.md

 You will also need to manually create a service connection (Azure RM, 'automatic' type) called `service-connection-arm-pipeline` and authorize it after running your first deployment.

-## Permissions

-You will need to give your Cloud Build service account rights to access Logging.

 ## References

 ### Blue/green and canary